HotelreservationsystemAlpStay/Alpstay/README.md

 ### 1. As and admin, I want to update missing information in bookings
 Als Admin möchte ich alle Buchungen bearbeiten können, um fehlende Informationen zu ergänzen (z.B.
 Telefonnummer).

 ### 2. As a guest, I want to see my booking history
 Als Gast möchte ich auf meine Buchungshistorie zuzugreifen ("lesen"), damit ich meine kommenden Reservierungen verwalten kann.

+This was not created as an own user story - as there would be no use case for this without the logic of the following story.

 ### 2.1.
 For all bookings, I should be able to use the following action "create", "update", "cancel".
 Die Anwendungsfälle für meine Buchungen sind "neu/erstellen", "ändern/aktualisieren", "stornieren/löschen".

+We only created the usa case for creating a booking as change / update can't really do much instead of cancelling the booking and there already is a story for cancelling a booking - so we dont know what the point of doing this again would be :D.

+The user first selects a hotel and is then asked to enter the desired check-in and check-out date.
+These dates are passed to the controller, where they are parsed and validated.
+The controller then calls the business logic to get all available rooms for that hotel in the selected time range.
+Rooms that are already booked (except cancelled ones) are filtered out via SQL.
+The result includes detailed information like room type, price per night, and max guests.
+Based on the number of nights, we also calculate the total amount directly.

+All rooms are printed out clearly for the user.
+After a short wait, the user is asked to enter the Room ID of the room they want to book.
+The selected room and amount are validated again.
+Then, the user is asked to log in as a guest.
+Once logged in, the system fetches the guest ID linked to the user and uses all the gathered data to create a new booking.

+The controller validates all key fields again (IDs, dates, total amount) and then calls the DAL, where a new row is inserted into the Booking table.
+The new booking ID is retrieved using lastrowid, and a Booking object is returned.
+The GUI then prints a confirmation message including the new booking ID.

 ### 3. As a guest, I want to create a rating about the stay at a hotel
 Als Gast möchte ich nach meinem Aufenthalt eine Bewertung für ein Hotel abgeben, damit ich meine Erfahrungen teilen kann.